Sony Xperia PRO and PRO-I new software update allow them to support livestreaming while acting as external monitors

 Accordingly, the Xperia PRO and PRO-I external monitor menus will be updated with a new Livestreaming option.
 This feature is also joined by a Wave Form function allows the user to better visualize RGB balance and exposure, as well as False Color, which may help zero in on specific details so as to highlight them during filming.

-Sony has also added new support for trigger controls (using the USB type-C accessories as appropriate), which will show up alongside an improved heads-up style display for status items such as f-stop, ISO, shutter speed and recording status; however, it seems it is only ready for the Xperia PRO at this stage.
+Sony has also added new support for trigger controls (using relevant USB type-C accessories), which will show up alongside an improved heads-up style display for status items such as f-stop, ISO, shutter speed and recording status; however, it seems it is only ready for the Xperia PRO at this stage.

 The updates should be showing up as OTA notifications from now on all PRO and PRO-I units worldwide.